Oi Gente!

 I love risotto, but I must admit I’m lazy and pretty much hate hovering over the stove pouring and stirring.
 I mean, there’s a time and a place for a perfect traditional risotto, yes.
 And to me, these days, that’s called a restaurant, so I don’t have to do any of that work lol!

-I may be lazy now, but, I’ve made my fair share of stove top risottos in my private chef’ing days, and I’ve adapted all the tips and tricks into my pressure cooker risotto recipes.
-It works, meus amigos!
+I may be lazy now, but, I’ve made my fair share of stove top risottos in my private chefing days, and I’ve adapted all the tips and tricks into my pressure cooker risotto recipes.

 This instant pot risotto recipe is one of my favorite Fall recipes!
 It’s perfect for an intimate meal, whether you are looking for something quick for a Fall date night in, or something a little different for a small get together.
-This dish is also very versatile, and you can serve it as an appetizer by itself in small portions, as a side or even as main dish.
+Start your soiree with a festive drink like this Winter Mai Tai, and it’ll all feel very special.

 Believe me when I say this – you need this in your life!!